smallkirby/bdm-nekomanju/README.md

 # BDM: nekomanju: keep air clean

 ## Abstraction
-**This app is developped as a activity in UTokyo's course named "BDM"**.
+**This app is developed as an activity in UTokyo's course named "BDM"**.
 It consists of two main components.
 1. IoT environment observer and local Bluetooth server.
    - source is mainly under [/main](/main).